Interstate 8: San Diego to Arizona border

 I-8 straddles the San Diego–Imperial county line for a few miles before turning east.
 At the Mountain Springs/In-Ko-Pah grade, the freeway is routed down two separate canyons—Devils Canyon for westbound traffic and In-Ko-Pah Gorge for eastbound traffic—as it descends 3000 ft in 11 mi.
 In places, the median is over 1.5 mi wide.
 This portion of the road is known for high winds through the canyons that have made driving difficult, sometimes resulting in closure of the freeway; in 1966, the California Highway Patrol estimated that winds blew at speeds of up to 100 mph.
 The route enters the Imperial Valley, where it intersects with SR 98, a highway leading to Calexico, and passes near the Desert View Tower.
 I-8 then goes through Ocotillo and Coyote Wells before entering the city of El Centro several miles later.

 In El Centro, I-8 intersects with SR 86 and SR 111, both north–south routes which connect to I-10 in the Coachella Valley, north of the Salton Sea.
 SR 115 and SR 98 end at I-8 east of El Centro.
-The route also has the lowest above-ground elevation of any Interstate at 52 ft below sea level near El Centro.
-The freeway then traverses the Imperial Sand Dunes Recreation Area and intersects with SR 186 leading south to Baja California Norte, Mexico.
+The route also has the lowest dry-land elevation of any Interstate at 52 ft below sea level near El Centro.
+The freeway then traverses the Imperial Sand Dunes Recreation Area and intersects with SR 186 leading south to Baja California, Mexico.
 I-8 runs parallel to the All-American Canal across the desert for roughly 55 mi.
 At points in eastern Imperial County, the Mexican border is less than 0.5 mi south of the Interstate.
 I-8 then passes through Felicity and Winterhaven before crossing the Colorado River on a bridge into Yuma, Arizona.

 I-8 is part of the California Freeway and Expressway System and is eligible for the State Scenic Highway System from I-5 to the western junction of SR 98, though it is not an official state scenic highway.
 It is officially known as the Border Friendship Route from San Diego to the Arizona state line.
 The Interstate is signed as the Ocean Beach Freeway west of I-5.
 For the entire length within San Diego County and into Imperial County, it is signed as the Kumeyaay Highway, after the local Native American tribe and their traditional trade route which the Interstate follows.
 Between Old Town and El Cajon, I-8 is called the Mission Valley Freeway.
 In 2014, I-8 had an annual average daily traffic (AADT) of 11,800 vehicles between Bonds Corner Road and SR 115, as well as between SR 98 and Imperial Highway, and 239,000 vehicles between I-805 and I-15, the latter of which was the highest AADT for the highway in California.